aburambadkar/90DaysOfDevOps/2026/day-41/day-41-triggers.md

 opened: Triggers the workflow the very first time a Pull Request is created. synchronize(update): Triggers the workflow every time you push new commits to an existing Pull Request branch.

-github.head_ref: Returns the name of the "source" branch (e.g., testing) where the developer actually wrote the code. github.ref_name: Returns the "merge-preview" branch (e.g., 1/merge), which is a temporary version of what the code looks like after it is merged.

 Pratical example:
 ```